Skip to main content

 App component

 We will start by modifying the file located in src/App.tsx.
-This file contains the main logic of our application and it's the first file that we need to change.
+This file will contain the main logic of our application and it's the first file that we need to change.

 Create the Infinity Client

 We will start by creating the Infinity Client.
-The Infinity Client is the object that will connect to the Pexip Infinity Conferencing Node and exchange the proper messages to manage a conference.
+The Infinity Client is the object that we'll use to connect to the Pexip Infinity Conferencing Node and exchange the proper messages to manage a conference.

 The first step is to define the signals that our application could receive from Pexip Infinity: